Experienced Wrongful Death Law Firm in Ashland, KY

 By filing a wrongful death lawsuit, the bereaved widow was protecting other workers from being harmed by forcing the company and the manufacturer to fix a hazardous condition on the job.
 Her lawsuit would help to prevent other families from going through a similar ordeal.
 She was also trying to recover the financial losses she suffered from her husband’s death.

-Kentucky Wrongful Death Law Provides Relief to Family Members and a Path to Justice
+Kentucky Wrongful Death Law – A Path to Justice